Safeguarding and protection against sexual exploitation and abuse (PSEA)

 Multilingual Glossary for PSEA (Preventing Sexual Exploitation and Abuse)

-We developed this glossary in collaboration with partner agencies including the International Organization for Migration, Safeguarding Resource and Support Hub, CDAC Network, H2H Network, CHS Alliance, UNICEF, and other members of the Inter-Agency Standing Committee.
+We developed this glossary in collaboration with partner agencies including the International Organization for Migration, Safeguarding Resource and Support Hub, Social Development Direct, CDAC Network, H2H Network, CHS Alliance, UNICEF, and other members of the Inter-Agency Standing Committee.
 The glossary has been made possible with generous support from UK aid funding from the UK government, and the Governments of the USA, Germany and Canada.

 How to use the glossary and make it available offline: